cpkirkpat/process-wallpaper-windows/README.md

 ## This is a fork of [anirudhajith/process-wallpaper](https://github.com/anirudhajith/process-wallpaper) where I will be porting Linux-specifc code to Windows

+### The documentation on this page below has not been modified from original repo.
+This blurb will be updated if/when it works on Windows.
+Again, the below documentation is not for Windows :D

 Python and shell scripts which set your wallpaper to a wordcloud of the most resource-intensive processes presently running.

 ![](https://raw.githubusercontent.com/anirudhajith/process-wallpaper/master/screenshot.png)